sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/metrics.md

 ## Example metric check

-This check definition collects metrics in Graphite Plaintext Protocol [format][9], enriches the metrics with [custom tags][1], and sends the collected and tagged metrics to the [Prometheus Pushgateway Handler][19] for long-term storage and visualization.
+This check definition collects metrics in Nagios Performance Data [format][9], enriches the metrics with [custom tags][1], and sends the collected and tagged metrics to the [Prometheus Pushgateway Handler][19] for long-term storage and visualization.

 {{< language-toggle >}}